SureshMatsui/SaveCoin/doc/README.md

-SpeedCoin 0.9.0rc1 BETA
+SaveCoin 0.9.0rc1 BETA
 =====================

-Copyright (c) 2009-2014 SpeedCoin Developers
+Copyright (c) 2009-2014 SaveCoin Developers

 Setup
 ---------------------
-[SpeedCoin Core](http://SpeedCoin.org/en/download) is the original SpeedCoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of SpeedCoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[SaveCoin Core](http://SaveCoin.org/en/download) is the original SaveCoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of SaveCoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.
-If you would like the process to go faster you can [download the blockchain directly](https://SpeedCointalk.org/index.php?topic=145386.0).
+If you would like the process to go faster you can [download the blockchain directly](https://SaveCointalk.org/index.php?topic=145386.0).

 Running
 ---------------------
-The following are some helpful notes on how to run SpeedCoin on your native platform.
+The following are some helpful notes on how to run SaveCoin on your native platform.

 ### Unix

-You need the Qt4 run-time libraries to run SpeedCoin-Qt.
+You need the Qt4 run-time libraries to run SaveCoin-Qt.
 On Debian or Ubuntu:

 	sudo apt-get install libqtgui4

 Unpack the files into a directory and run:

-- bin/32/SpeedCoin-qt (GUI, 32-bit) or bin/32/SpeedCoind (headless, 32-bit)
+- bin/32/SaveCoin-qt (GUI, 32-bit) or bin/32/SaveCoind (headless, 32-bit)
-- bin/64/SpeedCoin-qt (GUI, 64-bit) or bin/64/SpeedCoind (headless, 64-bit)
+- bin/64/SaveCoin-qt (GUI, 64-bit) or bin/64/SaveCoind (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run SpeedCoin-qt.exe.
+Unpack the files into a directory, and then run SaveCoin-qt.exe.

 ### OSX

-Drag SpeedCoin-Qt to your applications folder, and then run SpeedCoin-Qt.
+Drag SaveCoin-Qt to your applications folder, and then run SaveCoin-Qt.

 ### Need Help?

-* See the documentation at the [SpeedCoin Wiki](https://en.SpeedCoin.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [SaveCoin Wiki](https://en.SaveCoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on [#SpeedCoin](http://webchat.freenode.net?channels=SpeedCoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=SpeedCoin).
+* Ask for help on [#SaveCoin](http://webchat.freenode.net?channels=SaveCoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=SaveCoin).
-* Ask for help on the [SpeedCoinTalk](https://SpeedCointalk.org/) forums, in the [Technical Support board](https://SpeedCointalk.org/index.php?board=4.0).
+* Ask for help on the [SaveCoinTalk](https://SaveCointalk.org/) forums, in the [Technical Support board](https://SaveCointalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build SpeedCoin on your native platform.
+The following are developer notes on how to build SaveCoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)